Lessify/localess-js-client/README.md

 ## Sync with Visual Editor

-It will automatically inject Localess Sync Script in to HTML page.
+It will automatically inject Localess Sync Script in to the HTML page.

 ````ts
 import {loadLocalessSync} from "@localess/js-client";